clementgng/socialmedia/README.md

 This is a simple social media web app where people can register, create a profile, submit posts and comments for others to see

+At the moment, every user's profile picture is a picture of Rainn Wilson as Dwight Schrute from the American TV show, The Office

 TODO in future when I have time:
+Fix any bugs I find while playing around with the web app

 Add edit button for editing a user's experience or education

 Create like a comment feature